PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 4. A value stack is fully generic and can contain whatever type(s) of values the compiler may require.
 In C, this is done using a union type, which is type-unsafe.
 In Java, it is done using a parserVal class that contains the tree nodes generically.
 In Unicon and other dynamic languages, no wrapping or unwrapping is needed.

 ### Chapter 6, Symbol Tables
+This chapter delves into the critical task of semantic analysis in compiler construction, focusing on understanding and managing symbols in program source code.
+Symbol tables, auxiliary data structures to syntax trees, play a pivotal role in this process, enabling the compiler to resolve references to names like variables, functions, classes, or packages.
+Semantic analysis involves studying the meaning of the input source code, identifying semantic errors, and preparing for subsequent phases like type checking and code generation.
+Key concepts include distinguishing terminal symbols and non-terminal symbols in context-free grammars from symbols representing names in source code.
+The chapter introduces the construction, population, and utilization of symbol tables, highlighting their importance in error detection, type checking, and code generation.
+Practical examples focus on building symbol tables for a subset of Java, emphasizing recursive tree traversal techniques.
+Topics covered include establishing groundwork for symbol tables, managing scopes, handling undeclared and redeclared variables, and addressing package and class scopes.
+This chapter lays the foundation for advanced compiler concepts and techniques.

 **Key Insights**:
 1. Symbol tables allow your semantic analysis and code generation phases to quickly look up symbols declared far away in the syntax tree, following the scoping rules of the language.